muffins/osquery/docs/wiki/development/building.md

 Package creation is facilitated by CPack.

-The package will include several components:
+The package will include several components:n

 - The executables: `osqueryd`, `osqueryi`, and small management script `osqueryctl`
 - An osquery systemd unit on Linux (with initd script wrapper)
 - An osquery LaunchDaemon on macOS